Connect your app to Google

 This article describes how to add login with Google functionality to your app.
 It also discusses how you can get an Access Token in order to access the Google API.

-First you need to connect your Auth0 client to Google.
+First you need to connect your Auth0 application to Google.
 This is summarized in the following steps:

 - Generate a Client ID and Client Secret in a Google project